Shobhraj

 Shobhraj is a 1986 Indian Malayalam-language action thriller film directed by J. Sasikumar and written by Vijayan Karote, starring Mohanlal and Madhavi.
+The film was a Hit.
 The film is a remake of the 1978 Hindi film Don written by Salim–Javed.
 Mohanlal portrays dual roles as Shobhraj and Dharmaraj.

 Plot

 Shobhraj is the leader of an underworld syndicate who in spite of being one of the most wanted on the list of Interpol, remains elusive to the police.
 Along with the police, He makes a few other enemies through his merciless approach to running his organization, especially when he kills one of his own men, Babu, when the latter decides to leave the business.
 This introduces Shobhraj to two new enemies, Julie, Babu's fiancée, and Nisha, Babu's sister.
 When Julie seduces Sobharaj and attempts to have the police arrest him, her plan backfires as Shobhraj outsmarts her and the police in his escape, and in the process, Julie is killed.
 A shattered, revenge-seeking Nisha gets trained in judo and karate, then enters Shobhraj's gang after deceiving them into thinking that she too is on the wrong side of the law.
 Shobhraj is impressed with her fighting skills and allows her to work for him, without realizing her true intentions.

 Meanwhile, after a couple of unsuccessful attempts at nabbing Shobhraj but unbeknownst to her, the Deputy Superintendent of Police Mohandas is tracking down Shobhraj and in one of their confrontations, the DSP wounds Shobhraj, resulting in his death.
-After which the DSP remembers a person 'Dharmaraj' who looks like Shobhraj, who is really is Shobhraj's blood brother, who were separated when they were small.
+After which the DSP remembers a person 'Dharmaraj' who looks like Shobhraj, who is really Shobhraj's blood brother, who were separated when they were small.
 DSP then tracks that person down.
 He requests Raj to impersonate Shobhraj so that the DSP can take down the rest of Shobhraj's gang, Raj requests that the DSP promises him that he will give a proper education to the children Salim and Suhra that he is looking after.
 The DSP then secretly holds a burying of Shobhraj.
 Around the time Dharmaraj "returns" to Shobhraj's gang as Shobhraj under the guise of amnesia, Raheem, just released from jail, begins his mission of revenge against DSP Mohandas and his search for his children Salim and Suhra, who had been saved and taken care of by Dharmaraj.
 Raheem has a past starting from his childhood playing with Shobhraj and Dharmaraj.